 Polyamid is Polyester’s stronger, yet softer big brother: a hydrophobic material which does not absorb moisture.
 It’s mostly found in outdoor and performance clothing, including our MAX.
 PRFRMNCE range due to its high tensile strength and abrasion resistance.
 It’s high abrasion resistance means the chances of it wearing over time from burpees and other strenuous Freeletics exercises is slim.
 Polyamid enhances the wicking of fabric as it acts as a channel to the water, spreading it to the outer surface.

 It’s not easy to choose functionality over style.
 Good thing that with Freeletics MAX.
 PRFRMNCE you don’t have to.
-Take a look at the brand new performance range from Freeletics Wear.
+Take a look at the brand new performance range from Freeletics Essentials.
 Style made to perform.
 The inspiration and innovation behind every athlete.

 Look like an athlete, feel like an athlete, move like an athlete, become an athlete.